 Why Is Mini Split Sizing So Important?

-Selecting the correct size ductless mini split system is an investment in long-term comfort and efficiency.
-Sizing follows a "Goldilocks" principle: it must be just right to function correctly.
+Selecting the correct size ductless mini split system is an investment in your home's future.
+Sizing follows a "Goldilocks" principle—it must be just right to deliver the efficiency and performance you expect.

-- If the unit is too small: It will run continuously, struggling to reach your desired temperature.
-This leads to increased wear on the system and skyrocketing energy bills without ever making you truly comfortable.
+If the unit is too small, it will run continuously, struggling to ever reach your desired temperature.
+This leads to skyrocketing energy bills and a system that wears out prematurely without ever making you truly comfortable.

 Redmond emphasizes the importance of choosing a properly sized mini split system.